Painting Outdoor Furniture: Techniques and Durable Paint Choices for Longevity

 Oil-Based vs. Latex Paint for Outdoor Furniture

-- Application - Latex paint is easier to apply and dries faster, while oil-based paint requires more patience.
+• Application: Latex dries faster and is easier to work with, while oil-based requires more patience.

-- Glossiness - Latex paint typically provides a matte finish, while oil-based can give a glossy sheen.
+• Finish: Latex generally provides a matte look, while oil-based delivers a glossy sheen.

 Techniques for Painting Outdoor Furniture